The Class Actions Law Review: Germany

 Once Model Case Proceedings are pending, no further Model Case Proceedings are permissible in respect of the same motions and the same subject matter.
 There are no safeguards to ensure that the first proceedings to be initiated are in fact pursued by organisations that are actually well adapted to the task.
 Quite simply, it is a first come, first served approach.

-Model Case Proceedings are permissible if (1) they have been initiated by a qualified entity, (2) it has been demonstrated that the motions for a declaratory judgment are relevant for the claims or legal relationships of at least 10 consumers, and (3) at least 50 consumers registered their claims or legal relationships within two months of the court publishing the matter in the registry of the Federal Office of Justice (the Registry).
+Model Case Proceedings are permissible if (1) they have been initiated by a qualified entity, (2) it has been demonstrated that the motions for a declaratory judgment are relevant for the claims or legal relationships of at least 10 consumers, and (3) at least 50 consumers registered their claims or legal relationships within two months of the court publishing the matter in the Registry.

 In principle, Model Case Proceedings follow the general rules of civil procedure.
 The most notable exception is that the court of first instance is the higher regional court, which usually only acts as a court of appeal.